 Rick Smith, FACI

-President / Senior Consultant - Principal
+Vice-Chairman - Senior Consultant - Principal

-Rick Smith is President, a Senior Consultant and a well-known industry leader concerning slabs-on-ground, suspended slabs and pavements.
+Rick Smith, FACI is a Vice-Chairman, a Senior Consultant and a well-known industry leader concerning slabs-on-ground, suspended slabs and pavements.
 Rick has developed innovative designs related to the construction, maintenance, repair and polishing of slabs.
 He has pioneered solutions for mitigating issues with “sweating slabs”, along with developing methods for continuous digital monitoring.
 His contributions to the concrete industry were recognized by Concrete Construction magazine, and he was selected as one of the most influential people in the concrete industry.
 Rick was also selected to be a Fellow of the American Concrete Institute (ACI).
 He has published articles concerning slabs in Concrete Construction and Concrete International, along with papers for several international concrete and shotcrete symposiums.
 Rick is a regular speaker at the World of Concrete, the ACI Continuing Education Program, and other forums where he has prepared and delivered over 150 educational seminars in the past 15 years.
 He has presented other seminars on a wide range of topics domestically and internationally on five continents.
 His seminars topics include the construction, maintenance and repair of industrial slabs, sweating slab syndrome, integral colored slabs, ground, dyed, and polished concrete floor systems.

 Rick graduated from Oklahoma State University in 1987 with a Bachelor of Science degree in Construction Management Technology.
 He has over 30 years of experience in the design, materials, construction, and evaluation of high performance concrete floors and pavements.
 As Engineering Services Manager for a leading steel and polymer fiber manufacturer, Rick focused on the advancement of fiber reinforced concrete in numerous applications, including industrial floor slabs, bonded and un-bonded overlays, suspended slab construction, pavements, bridge deck overlays, impact and blast resistant concrete, fiber reinforced shotcrete for tunnels, rock and ground support, precast products and various other fiber applications.
 During his tenure in the fiber business, Rick was in charge of multiple R & D programs at many of the top concrete research universities and independent test laboratories in the world.